OxLuffy/LFR/README.md

 # LFR
-This Is awesome project i
+This Is awesome project is one so we can do this for my life4